natefinch/pie/README.md

 many languages are capable of producing an executable that can provide a JSON-RPC API for your application to use.

-Included in this repo is a very simple example of a master process and a plugin process, to see how the library can be used.  example_master expects example_plugin to be in the same directory.
+Included in this repo are a couple simple examples of plugins.
+The basic plugin that provides an API for the master process can be seen in the example\_master and example\_plugin folders.  example\_master expects example_plugin to be in the same directory.
 You can just go install both of them, and it'll work correctly.

-In addition to a regular plugin that provides an API, this package can be used for plugins that consume an API provided by the main process.
-To see an example of this, look in the example_host and example_consumer folders.
+To see an example of a plugin that consumes an API from the host process, look in the example\_host and example\_consumer folders.

 ## func NewConsumer